 F. {2 pages} Teaming and Management Plan.
-A clearly defined organization chart for the program team that includes, as applicable: (1) the programmatic relationship of the primary team including estimates of cost for each task in each year of the effort, broken down by the primes and major subcontractors, total cost, and any cost sharing.
+A clearly defined organization chart for the program team that includes, as applicable: (1) the programmatic relationship of the primary team member; (2) the unique capabilities of the primary team members; (3) the task responsibilities of the primary team members; (4) the teaming strategy among the team members; and (5) the key including estimates of cost for each task in each year of the effort, broken down by the primes and major subcontractors, total cost, and any cost sharing.
 (Note: Measurable milestones should capture key development points in tasks and should be clearly articulated and defined in time relative to start of effort.)
 Where the effort consists of multiple portions which could reasonably be partitioned for purposes of funding, these should be identified as options with separate cost estimates for each.